Anahawan

 Anahawan, officially the Municipality of Anahawan (Kabalian: Lungsod san Anahawan; Lungsod sa Anahawan; Bayan ng Anahawan), is a municipality in the province of Southern Leyte, Philippines.
-According to the 2020 census, it has a population of 8,429 people.
+According to the 2024 census, it has a population of 8,766 people.

 History

-The municipality is created as Delgado through Executive Order No. 219, issued by Governor General Dwight F. Davis on December 2, 1929, which organized 22 barrios—separated from Hinundayan—into the 47th municipality of the once undivided Leyte.
+Originally, Anahawan was to be named as Delgado through Executive Order No. 219, issued by Governor-General Dwight F. Davis on December 2, 1929, which organized 22 barrios to be separated from Hinundayan.
 However, its organization only took effect on January 1, 1930.
-By Act No. 3705 dated November 20, the municipality was renamed Anahawan, which would be effective exactly a year after its establishment.
+By Act No. 3705 dated November 20, Delgado was renamed Anahawan, which would be effective exactly a year after its establishment.

 Geography

 Barangays

 Anahawan is politically subdivided into 14 barangays.
 Each barangay consists of puroks and some have sitios.